-The external servers, which are on the bastion hosts, will be configured to serve the "public" version of the sitel and sitel.com zones.
+The external servers, which are on the bastion hosts, will be configured to serve the "public" version of the site1 and site2.example.com zones.
 This could include things such as the host records for public servers (www.example.com and ftp.example.com), and mail exchange (MX) records (a.mx.example.com and b.mx.example.com).